juliancumpian/Automated-ELK-Stack-Deployment/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+Not all of the virtual machines of the internal network are exposed to the public Internet.

-Only the Jump-Box virtual machine can accept connections from the Internet.
+Only the Jump-Box and the ELK4444 can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address:
+Access to these machines are allowed from the following local IP address:
 156.146.43.11

-Machines within the network can only be accessed by the Jump-Box.
+The other virtual machines within the network can only be accessed by the Jump-Box.
 Access to these machines are only allowed from the following IP address:
 10.0.0.4